Mvb1122/Local-AI-test/Readme.md

 ## Neat things you can write into the chat:
 If you write these, then things will happen.
 - `new` Creates a new conversation
 - `rec \d` Recovers a specific conversation.
-Put the conversation ID (name of file in ./Past Convos/) where \d is.
+Put the conversation ID (name of file in ./Past Convos/) where `\d` is.
-- If you put `max=\d` in your message, then the maximum number of tokens will be changed to that.
+- If you put `max=\d` in your message, with `\d` as a number, then the maximum number of tokens will be changed to the number where \d is.
 This is useful becuase it's a bit slow.